OnArrow/recite_word/Lesson/Part 02/01/Lesson 10.md

    - 结构：`am/is/are being + done`

    ```
-   Somebody is painting the door
+   Somebody is painting the door.

-   The door is being painted by somebody
+   The door is being painted by somebody.
    这个门正在被某人上漆

-   The door isn't being painted by somebody
+   The door isn't being painted by somebody.

    Is the door being painted by somebody?

    Who is the door being painted by?

-   They are building those bridge
+   They are building those bridge.

-   Those bridge are being built by them
+   Those bridge are being built by them.

-   Those bridge aren't being built by them
+   Those bridge aren't being built by them.

    Are those bridge being built by them?